deepset-ai/haystack-experimental/.github/ISSUE_TEMPLATE/move_experiment_to_core.md

 ---
-name: Move Experiment to Haystack Core
+name: Move Experiment to Haystack Core or Integrations
 about:
 title: ''
 labels: ''